 Baby bottle tooth decay occurs when sweetened liquids or those with natural sugars (like milk, formula, and fruit juice) cling to an infant’s teeth for long periods of time.
 Bacteria in the mouth thrive on this sugar and produce acids that attack the teeth.

 Children whose pacifiers are frequently dipped in sugar or syrup are amongst those at risk.
-Giving an infant a sugary drink at nap or nighttime is particularity harmful, as the flow of saliva decreases during sleep.
+Giving an infant a sugary drink at nap or nighttime is particularly harmful, as the flow of saliva decreases during sleep.

 Although baby bottle tooth decay typically occurs in the upper front teeth, other teeth may also be affected.

 If you think because baby teeth are temporary they’re not important, think again.
 Baby teeth are necessary for chewing, speaking, and smiling.
 They also serve as placeholders for the adult teeth.
 If baby bottle tooth decay is left untreated, pain and infection can result.
 Severely decayed teeth may need to be removed.

 If teeth are infected or lost too early due to baby bottle tooth decay, your child may develop poor eating habits, speech problems, crooked teeth, and damaged adult teeth.
-In addition, the chances are that adult teeth will end up being crooked increases dramatically.
+In addition, the chances that adult teeth will end up being crooked increases dramatically.